 There's a lot of uncertainty around Australia at the moment, actually, make that the world.
 With the coronavirus affecting the daily life of most people around the world, it can be hard to take some time out and process it all.

-Thinking about that, we reached out to Manoj Dias, founder of A-Space.
+There are other ways to stay calm during this period, too.
+Here are several tips courtesy of Manoj Dias, founder of A-Space.
 If there's one person who knows about helping you reconnect with yourself, it's him.

 Here are some tips he has provided to help you get through the uncertainty.